BEGINNING JANUARY 2, 2020:

 Tuberculosis (TB) is caused by a highly contagious bacterium that attacks the lungs and other parts of the body.
 TB is spread by respiratory contact with an actively infected individual.
 To control the spread and occurrence of this illness, the Health District offers tuberculosis screenings and manages both preventative and active treatment through the TB Clinic.

-In addition to regular testing services at the Clark County Combined Health District, we offer IGRA testing to those who need testing and wish to utilize this process.
+The Clark County Combined Health District offers IGRA testing to those who need testing.
 We encourage all agencies requiring a Tuberculosis Screening for their residents or their workforce to examine the origin of the requirement, whether it is a licensing/accrediting body, or an internal procedure.
 We encourage agencies to seek clarification from their licensing or accrediting body.

 In systems where Ohio or other legislation do not dictate the method of tuberculosis screening, the agency may consider using a Tuberculosis Risk Assessment Questionnaire to identify persons at high risk of acquiring disease.
 These persons identified as high risk would then be recommended for the further screening.
 The Health District could assist in facilitating this process, or it could be completed independent of the Health District involvement.
-For more information and discussion about this process, please call Natalie Hall or Britney Bruce at (937) 390-5600.
+For more information and discussion about this process, please call Natalie Hall or Anna Jean Sauter at (937) 390-5600.

 Persons who need testing and wish to have the test (IGRA) processed through their health insurance are encouraged to either:

 - Work with their healthcare provider to get a prescription for an IGRA blood test to be drawn at any local laboratory, and have their results interpreted through their healthcare provider, or

 - Obtain an order for an IGRA from CCCHD Tuberculosis Clinic to present at the in-house lab (Pathology Laboratories) or at a laboratory, and have the results interpreted through the TB Clinic.